martinostrowski/marinemicrobes/misc/STAR/star.md

   separate (sample_id, c("num", "code"), sep='/')
 ```

+### Taming the factors in the contextual data

+Factors help us organise the data by keeping things in the order we prefer and allowing us to subset according to our interests.
+Some effort here will keep things manageable.

-separate the YYYY-MM-DD format date into year, month and day.
-Add levels for months so they appear in the correct order and convert some flagged data points in the nutrient data to NAs
+Several factors can be split, for example, by separating the YYYY-MM-DD format date into year, month and day.

+Add levels for the newly created months so they appear in the correct order (otherwise they are ordered alphabetically).

+Convert some flagged data points in the nutrient data to NAs

 ```r
 contextual.long <- contextual.long %>%